Best Countries For High Paying ESL Jobs

 Unfortunately, all of these countries are going to have very high standards and requirements for teachers.
 At a minimum, every single one of the above-listed countries is going to require teachers to have a bachelor’s degree in (some will require a degree in English or teaching) as well as a teaching certificate and prior experience.
-The number one thing that you can do to make sure you are competitive when you apply for jobs in one of these countries is to acquire a 120-hour hybrid or onsite TEFL certification.
+The number one thing that you can do to make sure you are competitive when you apply for jobs in one of these countries is to acquire a 120-hour TEFL certification.
 Aside from this making sure that your résumé is in top shape and that you are thoroughly prepared for your interview will go a long way in separating you from the competition.

 I want to help you find an awesome job in the ESL industry and then excel at it.
 I’m a TESOL certified teacher with over three years of experience working both online and offline.
 I have worked with students ranging from young learners to advanced level university speakers and have worked in recruiting and hiring, teacher training, and content creation.
 I’ve seen the good and bad of the ESL industry and I’m here to tell you about it.